Virtual-Finland-Development/vfd-tools/README.md

 ### **vfd** - a commander script (src/runner.sh)

-A shell script for contolling docker-compose files located in separate project folders.
-The script will look for docker-compose files in the projects root directory and bring up/down the services defined in them.
+A shell script for contolling docker-compose files located in separate vfd-project folders.

 #### **Usage:**

+The script will look for docker-compose files in the vfd-projects root directory and bring up/down the services defined in them.

-If need be, set the projects root directory with the `VFD_PROJECTS_ROOT` environment variable or with command-line arguments.
-By default it is set to `../`.
+If need be, set the vfd-projects root directory with the `VFD_PROJECTS_ROOT` environment variable or with command-line option: `--workdir path/to/services`.
+By default the services root is set to the parent folder (`../`) of the `vfd-tools` project.

 ##### **Examples:**